 - Offering other financial and utility services: Commercial banks offer services outside of deposit and lending services, including overdraft fee protection, traveler’s checks, locker facilities, debit and credit cards, and foreign currency exchange.

 There are three major advantages of a commercial bank.
-They provide products specifically designed for the financial needs of a business, assign a customer service representative that works directly with the business to ensure their needs are met, and enable you to set up deposit accounts for your employees.
+They provide products designed specifically for the financial needs of a business, assign a customer service representative who works directly with the business to ensure their needs are met, and will enable you to set up deposit accounts for your employees.

 Commercial banks can provide your business with a wide range of services.
 Many offer commercial and retail banking services, allowing your business to grow into the services that a commercial bank offers.
-Before you start a business relationship with a bank by opening a small business checking account, consider a bank that will allow your business to grow and expand.
+Before you start a business relationship with a bank, consider one that allows your business to grow and expand.